 You can read more about this topic in our article ‘how long can green anoles go without food?’.

-Like all animals, green anoles will become sick if they don’t have enough food and water.
+Like all animals, green anoles will become sick if they don’t have enough

 Pet reptiles such as anoles also have particular needs as they often require extra supplementation in captivity to reduce the risk of diseases such as hypovitaminosis and metabolic bone disease.

 Is Your Green Anole Not Eating?
 Here Is Why!

 As in most species, loss of appetite (inappetence) can be a sign of disease.
 Inappropriate husbandry conditions are often a cause of illness in pet reptiles.